Headshots

 Methodology

-These figures were compiled from published 2026 session prices on professional photographers' booking pages and from industry pricing guides, across 16 U.S. metros.
-We focused on standard individual sessions — the most common purchase — rather than corporate volume rates or elite editorial day-rates, which sit far outside the typical range.
-Prices are presented as ranges rather than single averages because within any metro, the difference between a newer photographer and an established studio is often larger than the difference between cities.
-Where a metro is included in our Boston headshot pricing guide coverage area, we cross-checked against our own published rates as a real local data point: Photography Shark studio sessions are $395, which lands squarely in Boston's mid-to-premium band.
+The national city figures above were compiled from published 2026 session prices on professional photographers' booking pages and industry pricing guides across 16 U.S. metros, focused on standard individual sessions — the most common purchase — rather than corporate volume rates or elite editorial day-rates, which sit far outside the typical range.
+Prices are presented as ranges rather than single averages because within any metro, the gap between a newer photographer and an established studio is often larger than the gap between cities.

 What Actually Drives the Price Differences